 Economy and Jobs

 Congressman Matheson knows our tax system is too complicated, not fair and in need of reform.
 He is committed to creating a more fair, flatter system that lowers rates for hardworking taxpayers and broadens the base to ensure everyone pays something.
 As Congress considers any changes to the tax code, Matheson will always make sure American families do not see their tax rates increased.
 He has a strong history of preventing tax hikes and has supported numerous bipartisan bills to guarantee that Utah families keep more of their hard-earned money.
-Matheson supported the December 2010 extension of existing tax rates, the decrease in the payroll tax, continuing Child Tax credit and extending the Earned Income tax credit for low-income households.
+Matheson has voted for lowering income tax rates, continuing Child Tax credit and extending the Earned Income tax credit for low-income households.

 Congressman Matheson believes strongly in the value of investing in our nation’s infrastructure.
 Safe and modern highways, bridges, airports and rail lines are a common-sense investment, put our country back to work, and benefit every citizen.
 Additionally, upgrades to energy infrastructure and modernizations to our grid and broadband network bring economic development opportunities and jobs to rural communities.